Recursion relations for 5-point conformal blocks

 We remark that the above method treats the middle operator $\Phi$ as special, while the pairs $\{\phi_{\De_1}(X_1)$, $\phi_{\De_2}(X_2)\}$ and $\{\phi_{\De_4}(X_4)$, $\phi_{\De_5}(X_5)\}$ are considered on an equal footing.
 From our choice of the weight-shifting operator combinations $(\scr{D}_{X_1}^{(-0)}\cdot \scr{D}_{X_3}^{(-0)})$ and $(\scr{D}_{X_3}^{(-0)}\cdot \scr{D}_{X_5}^{(-0)})$, it is evident that $X_3$ serves as a ``junction point", with the two resulting relations obviously symmetric with respect to each other.
 This symmetry is reflected in the structure of the coefficients.
 In particular, if we relabel the external and exchanged spins and dimensions appropriately, we obtain the coefficients $\{s^\prime_{m_{IJ}}, t^\prime_{m_{IJ}}, u^\prime_{m_{IJ}} \}$ from the coefficients $\{s_{m_{IJ}}, t_{m_{IJ}}, u_{m_{IJ}} \}$, as is apparent from \Eq{35 coeffs}.

-It is straightforward to implement the recursion relations \Eq{13 rel} and \Eq{35 rel} within a symbolic computing environment, e.g. \texttt{Mathematica}.
+It is straightforward to implement the recursion relations \Eq{13 rel} and \Eq{35 rel} as well as \Eq{special case} within a symbolic computing environment, e.g.~\texttt{Mathematica}.
 Doing so enables us to effortlessly generate any symmetric traceless conformal block of interest by specifying a handful of input parameters, namely $\{n_{IJ}, \ell, \ell'\}$.
 To sum up, at this point, we have given an explicit prescription for deriving the spin-$\ell$, spin-$\ell'$ exchange blocks in a purely scalar 5-point function.

-Next we would like to understand if we can further simplify the recursion relations by eliminating terms involving shifts in the exchanged operator dimensions.
+Next we will examine if we can further simplify the recursion relations by eliminating terms involving shifts in the exchanged operator dimensions.
 In order to achieve such a simplification, it is useful to first establish some identities describing how the blocks transform under various permutations.